Updated

 3. Get a Home Charger

-A dedicated home charger charges your car 3-4 times faster than a three-pin plug, and smart chargers can automatically schedule charging for the cheapest hours.
+A dedicated home charger runs 3–4 times faster than a three-pin plug, and smart units schedule charging for the cheapest hours automatically.

 4. Consider Solar